 - ANY.RUN users process over 6000 tasks every day.
 Most of this data is public and can be used to research malware or indicators of compromise.

-- Our Malware Trends Tracker is an interactive database of articles that shows what malware’s popularity is the rise in real-time.
+- Our Malware Trends Tracker is an interactive database of articles that shows what malware’s popularity is on the rise in real-time.
 Use it to find information about the most popular malware and visit linked tasks for in-depth analysis.

 - We allow researchers to search for tasks by Suricata SID number.
-For example, input 10002790 into “Suricata SID” field in the “Public submissions” filter to find Netwire trojan.
+For example, input 10002790 into the “Suricata SID” field in the “Public submissions” filter to find Netwire trojan.

 Threat hunting can bring a lot of value to the company’s cybersecurity.
 In the world where attacks are becoming more and more frequent and many automated tools aren’t capable to defend the network alone, a fresh approach to security can make all the difference.